France–Israel relations: 1940s–1960s

 I had forecast that once the Algerian War was over, France would drop Israel like a hot coal and renew its ties with the Arab world.
 And that, of course, is exactly what happened – Israel adopted the US instead.

 After France's liberation by Allied forces, David Ben-Gurion was confident that Charles de Gaulle would assist him in the founding of a Jewish state.
 On 12 January 1949 France recognized the existence of Israel and supported the decision for Israel to join the United Nations.
 In 1953 France started selling French weapons to Israel and became one of its closest allies and supporters.
 France then shared with Israel a strategic interest against radical Arab nationalism, as it had to cope with nationalist sentiment in its Algerian territories.
 During the late 1950s France supplied Israel with the Mirage - Israel's most advanced aircraft to date and their first cutting edge combat aircraft.

 In October 1957 an agreement was signed between France and Israel about the construction of the nuclear power plant in Israel, which was completed in 1963.
 Future Israeli President Shimon Peres was the politician who brokered the deal.
 In Michael Karpin's 2001 documentary A Bomb in the Basement, Abel Thomas, chief of political staff for France's defense minister at the time said Francis Perrin, head of the French Atomic Energy Commission, advised then-Prime Minister Guy Mollet that Israel should be provided with a nuclear bomb.
 According to the documentary, France provided Israel with a nuclear reactor and staff to set it up in Israel together with enriched uranium and the means to produce plutonium in exchange for support in the Suez War.

 The Suez Crisis of 1956 marked a watershed for Israeli-French relations.
 Israel, France and the United Kingdom had conspired for control of the Suez Canal.
 Israel initiated a surprise invasion of Egypt, followed by the United Kingdom and France.
 The aims were to regain Western control of the Suez Canal and to remove Egyptian President Gamal Abdel Nasser from power, as well as reopening the Straits of Tiran to Israeli shipping and stop Egyptian-sponsored fedayeen raids into Israel.
 After the fighting had started, the United States, the Soviet Union, and the United Nations forced Britain and France to withdraw.
-Israel wisely held out a few more months until the establishment of UNEF, which ensured freedom of navigation for Israel of the Straits of Tiran.
+Israel held the canal until the establishment of UNEF, which reopened the Straits of Tiran to Israel.

 In 1960, Ben-Gurion arrived in France for Israel's first official visit.
 In the 1960s, with the expulsion of France from North Africa completed in 1962, the shared strategic interest against Arab nationalism dissipated, leading France to take a more conciliatory attitude toward the Arab nations and a correspondingly harsher tone toward Israel.
 Work on the nuclear reactor, however, continued with French help.